Dry January and Beard Growth: Does Taking a Month Off Alcohol Help Your Beard?

 So that’s why there are so many bearded gents at pubs and breweries!

-Not so fast.
-Of course, you know there are limits to the rule.
-Drink too much and you inhibit testosterone production and harm your beard growth (and other hair growth too, for that matter).
+Of course you know there are limits to the rule.
+Drink too much and you can inhibit testosterone production and disrupt recovery—both of which can work against your beard (and other hair growth too, for that matter).
 Moderation, my friends.